 Quick Start¶

-Get up and running with py-moodle in minutes!
+Get up and running with python-moodle in minutes!

 Prerequisites¶